Cyprus sells bonds as Greece struggles with euro zone future

 The Cyprus government took drastic action to tackle the crisis, seizing money from bank deposits, imposing capital controls and holding a debt swap that ratings agencies declared a default.
 The country's second biggest bank was wound down.

 The policies are starting to bear fruit.
-Cyprus issued a bond last June and abolished the remaining controls on capital leaving the country earlier this month.
+Cyprus already made a bond issue in June last year and abolished the remaining controls on capital leaving the country earlier this month.
 Banks have successfully raised capital in the market.

 "IMMUNE TO GREECE"